-Not sure what route to take?
+Not sure which route to take?
 Have a look at our custom designed routes on our other blog post, North Devon Cycle Routes.
-Ranging from easy/ medium/ difficult routes, you can cycle along the water fronts and spot the local wildlife.
-Not to mention there are some great pubs and cafes to stop at along the way!
+Ranging from easy, medium and difficult routes, you can cycle along the water fronts and spot the local wildlife.
+Not to mention there are some great pubs and cafes to stop at along the way.

-Valley of the Rocks is one of the most stunning, scenic locations in Exmoor National Park.
-Based to the west of Lynton, it is a hotspot for walkers and climbing enthusiasts due to the coastal cliffs and path that runs from the village to the iconic view.
+Valley of Rocks is one of the most stunning, scenic locations in Exmoor National Park.
+Based to the west of Lynton, it is a hotspot for walkers and climbing enthusiasts due to the cragged coastal cliffs and winding path.
 When first arriving, you will be in awe from the views of the ocean and the dramatic staggered rock formations.
 Not only that, but there are some interesting things to keep an eye out for, such as a herd of friendly wild goats that relax on the cliff side.

-Find out more about the route from Lynton to the Valley of the Rocks on South West Coastal Path website
+Find out more about the route from Lynton to the Valley of Rocks via South West Coastal Path.

 4. Bull Point

-This stretch of coastline has some of the most dramatic views on the South West Coastal Path, enjoy the rocky headlands and sandy bays as you are walking to your final destination, which is the headland of Bull Point.
+This stretch of coastline has some of the most dramatic views on the South West Coastal Path.
+Enjoy the rocky headlands and sandy bays as you walk to your final destination, the headland of Bull Point.
 Stand back and take in the stunning views of the ocean and the other surroundings.
 You can also see the original lighthouse structure which was built in 1979.

 To find a walking route that suits you, check the Nation Trust website

-Tunnels beaches is an unique experience that everyone should see when they are in North Devon.
+Tunnels Beaches is a unique destination that everyone should experience when in North Devon.
 These 1820’s hand carved tunnels make way to a beautiful area of coastline that cannot be accessed any other way.
-Not only that but they are full of history too as they use to be used in the Victorian times as bathing pools!
+They are full of history too, as Tunnels Beaches was once used as bathing pools in the Victorian era.

-For more information on Tunnels Beach, see their website.
+For more information on Tunnels Beaches, see its website.

 6. Lynton and Lynmouth Cliff Railway

-The Lynton and Lynmouth Cliff Railway is famous as it is the only fully water-powered railway in the UK and only one of three running in the world.
-This water railway service was build to overcome the obstacle of travelling between Lynton and Lynmouth.
-This is a fantastic way to see both villages.
-As you travel up the cliff, it reveals some stunning views of the surrounding coastlines.
+The Lynton and Lynmouth Cliff Railway is well known for being the only fully water-powered railway in the UK, and only one of three running in the world.
+This water railway service was built to overcome the obstacle of travelling between Lynton and Lynmouth (avoiding the heart-pumping walk up the hill).
+This is a fantastic way to see both villages, as you travel up the cliff, it reveals some stunning views of the surrounding coastlines.

-This hidden gem makes a great day trip.
+This quintessentially British village is a worthy add to your hit list.
 Clovelly has a unique history as it is a privately owned village and has no vehicular traffic.
 Stroll down to the main village along steep, cobbled streets and see the Clovelly donkeys, local shops and pubs on your way to the ancient fishing harbour.